Berke–Hulegu war: Second phase

 Kublai dispatched an army under Abaqa to attack the Golden Horde, while Ariq Böke sent Nogai to invade the Ilkhanate; both sides suffered disastrous defeats.
 Hulegu marched northwards through the Pass of Derbent against Berke.
 On the banks of the Terek, he was ambushed by an army of the Golden Horde under Nogai, and his army was defeated at the Battle of the Terek River in 1262, with many thousands being cut down or drowning when the ice of the river gave way.
 Hulegu subsequently retreated back into Azerbaijan.

 Ariq Böke surrendered to Kublai at Shangdu on August 21, 1264.
 The rulers of the Golden Horde and Chagatai Khanate subsequently acknowledged the reality of Kublai's victory and rule, after which Kublai began preparations for his conquest of the Song dynasty.

 When the Byzantine Empire, the ally of the Ilkhanate, captured Egyptian envoys, Berke sent an army through his vassal Bulgaria, prompting the release of the envoys and the Seljuq Sultan Kaykaus II.
 He tried to raise civil unrest in Anatolia using Kaykaus but failed.
 In the new official version of the family history, Kublai Khan refused to write Berke's name as the khan of Golden Horde for his support to Ariq Böke and wars with Hulegu.
 However, Jochi's descendants were fully recognized as legitimate family members.

 Kublai Khan also reinforced Hulegu with 30,000 young Mongols in order to stabilize the political situation in the western khanates.
-As soon as Hulegu died on February 8, 1265, Berke marched to cross the Terek near Tiflis, but also he died on the way.
-Within a few months of these deaths, Alghu Khan of the Chagatai Khanate died too.
+As soon as Hulegu died on February 8, 1265, Berke marched to cross the Terek near Tiflis, but died on the way.
+Within a few months of these deaths, Alghu Khan of the Chagatai Khanate died, too.
 This sudden vacuum of power somewhat relieved Kublai's control over the western khanates.